akhlakm/dcs-cluster/README.md

-Set up an on-premise Distributed Computing and Storage cluster of *High Availability* using Ansible, Docker, CentOS, Nomad, and PySpark.
+Set up an on-premise Distributed Computing and Storage cluster of *High Availability* using Ansible and Docker on CentOS.

 ### USAGE